 In 2014, clients under Barry’s legal care were victorious in two different matters.
 In one, his team secured a take-nothing award in its representation of a private equity fund where damages in excess of $17 million were sought.
 When the fund was charged with breaching its fiduciary duty, Barry’s team mounted a high-energy game plan that resulted in the adversary dismissing the lawsuit and bearing its own fees and expenses.

 Also in 2014, Barry and his team brought to an end a three-year antitrust investigation of a Canadian financial institution charged with violating both federal and state antitrust laws.
 Federal and state agencies had hoped to bring criminal charges and civil penalty damages.
 Neither criminal nor civil charges were ultimately sought and the Canadian bank reached an out-of-court settlement for insubstantial amounts.
-For this and other work, Chambers USA, Chambers & Partners, ranks Barry as a leading practitioner in antitrust law in Texas (2006-2016) and nationally (2015).
+For this and other work, Chambers USA, Chambers and Partners,ranks Barry as a leading practitioner in antitrust law in Texas (2006-2018) and nationally (2015).

 Public and private companies when faced with claims of misconduct often call upon the talent and experience of Barry, co-editor of the widely published handbook, Internal Corporate Investigations, now in its fourth edition.

 Barry is a member of the American College of Trial Lawyers and a former Chair of the Litigation Section of the ABA.
 He teaches White Collar Crime and Policy at both the University of Texas School of Law and Southern Methodist University School of Law.